 Overall I felt I had a productive 2 weeks.
 At times I found the darkness of winter and lack of much light in the evenings difficult.
 But through challenging myself in an unfamiliar environment, and limiting myself from the distractions of tv and internet, I found it much easier to think and develop ideas, which I hope to progress and turn into a body of work at The Highland Print Studio in January.

-Royal Scottish Academy, Residencies for Scotland – 2022
+Royal Scottish Academy, Residencies for Scotland – 2022 – Deadline has passed

 We are delighted to be a taking part in the 2022 RSA Residencies for Scotland programme.
 It is an artist-led scheme which provides valuable research and residency opportunities for artists.
 It forges important networks with centres of artistic excellence across Scotland, ranging from traditional residency venues to specialised production facilities.